CristiFati/Prebuilt-Binaries/Readme.md

 Prebuilt binaries
 =================

-Prebuilt binaries on different platforms (organized in a tree-like manner) of various products.
+Prebuilt binaries on different platforms of various products.

 **Notes**:

-- Only time will tell whether the platform clasification before the product one was a good idea
+- They are not present in the official repositories
+- Some might be customized